African Big Cat Photo Safari

 The full cost for each 8 day safari is $3760 (£TBA)

 Bookings are secured with a $500 deposit per person.
 Payments to be made in $US.

-For those who wish to join two dates together for one 15 day safari, we can at a cost less than these two combined.
+For those who wish to join two dates for one 15 day safari, we can at a cost less than two combined.

 Payments for all safaris are made through Steppes Discovery which means you have the financial protection of booking through a registered tour operator.